bootstrapworld/curriculum/lessons/Data-Science/codap-transformers-1/langs/en-us/slides.md

 When we apply a Transformer, that Transformer creates a _copy_ of the original dataset with whatever modifications the we have specified.
 We just need to provide the Transformer with some key information, and select `Apply.`

-The original dataset is always preserved - meaning there is no need to undo actions, or to re-open a saved dataset to consider a different configuration.
+The original dataset is always preserved!

 ---
-{layout="Launch"}
+{layout="LaunchC-DN"}
 # Filtering Tables with Transformers

 - Open @starter-file{animals}.